robinovitch61/the-leo-zone/content/posts/pager/index.md

   robinovitch61/lore and in my Kubernetes log viewer terminal application robinovitch61/kl."
 ---

-> TL;DR: I build terminal applications (TUIs) like [kl for k8s logs][kl] and [wander for Nomad][wander].
-Core
+> TL;DR: I build terminal applications (TUIs) like [kl for k8s logs][kl], [jeeves][jeeves], and [wander for
-> functionality of TUIs includes interacting with large blocks of text, like application manifests and logs.
-I created a
+> Nomad][wander].
+Core functionality of TUIs includes interacting with large blocks of text, like application manifests
-> reusable `viewport` component in Go for text navigation in my projects.
+> and logs.
+I created a reusable [viewport] component in Go for text navigation in my projects.
 >
 > Terminal pagers are programs that allow you to interactively navigate multi-page text.
-I used my [viewport] component
+I used my viewport component to
-> to make [lore], which I'm now daily driving as my terminal pager.
+> make [lore], which I'm now daily driving as my terminal pager.
 >
 > In this post, I detail the features I wanted to support in my viewport as well as some learnings and design decisions
 > on the way to making them a reality.